Exercise and Pregnancy

 detrimental to maternal or fetal well-being, especially in the third trimester.

-Furthermore, any type of exercise involving the potential for even mild
+Furthermore, any exercise involving the potential for even mild

 abdominal trauma should be avoided

-- Pregnancy requires an additional 300 Calories per day in order to
+- Pregnancy requires an additional 300 Calories per day to

 maintain metabolic homeostasis.
 Thus, women who exercise during pregnancy